pixelbuf/Idle-Horizons-FAQ/README.md

 ### Charms System
 **Q: What are charms?**
-A: Charms are a new assessory for heroes that comes with their own unique ability.
-Each hero can equip one charm, unlocked at Prestige 5.
+A: Charms are a new accessory for heroes that provide a unique ability and stat bonuses.
+Each hero can equip one charm, which becomes available to them upon reaching Prestige 5.

 **Q: How do charm stats work?**
-A: Charms roll multiple stats, with the number of stats depending on the charm's rarity.
-Each stat roll also has its own rarity, which affects its effectiveness.
+A: Charms feature multiple stats, with the number and strength of these stats determined by the charm's rarity.
+Each stat roll also has its own rarity, influencing its effectiveness and potential impact on gameplay.

 **Q: Can I use the same charm on multiple heroes?**
 A: No, each charm can only be equipped on one hero at a time.

 **Q: How do I obtain charms?**
-A: Charms can be acquired through the Challenge mode, events, or special rewards.
-Keep an eye on in-game announcements for opportunities to collect and upgrade your charms!
+A: Charms can be obtained by trading an Elemental Scroll (Ignition, Chaos, Nature, or Tempest) in the Town's shop.
+Elemental Scrolls are purchased using Books of Divination, which are earned through harder Challenge Mode rewards.

 ### Combat Mechanics
 **Q: What is the difference between Armor and Resist?**